 It’s important to look for companies that choose high quality hemp products to reduce the chance of contamination from chemicals in the soil where it is grown.

-At empyri, we make sure that all raw materials are ethically sourced and receive a certificate of analysis ensuring they are heavy metal free.
-You can be confident that our hemp-based products as well as all empyri ingredients are also ethically sourced, non-GMO, solvent free, cruelty free and vegan.
+At empyri, we make sure that all raw materials are ethically sourced, legal and receive a certificate of analysis ensuring they are heavy metal free.
+You can be confident that our hemp-based products, including our enriching soaps, as well as all empyri ingredients are also ethically sourced, non-GMO, solvent free, cruelty free and vegan.

 Author Bio: Jennifer is the president and founder of empyri.
 Jennifer’s passion for formulation and product development was set ablaze in 2019, when she incorporated the healing power of cannabis roots into her long-standing three-step skin care system.
 Armed with scientific evidence on the actives in cannabis roots and seeds, a clean and conscious brand was born.
 Using her masters degree in bio-chemical engineering, Jennifer is forging a path to ...READ FULL BIO